 - Complete and submit an adoption dossier for India.

-- Receive a referral of a child approximately 24 months after the dossier is sent to India (traditional program).
+- Traditional Program: Receive a referral of a child approximately 3.5-4 years after the dossier is sent to India (traditional program).
 This timeline is highly variable and has lengthened and shortened over the years.

-- Once a referral has been accepted, travel to India about approximately 6-10 months after referral acceptance.
-This time may be expedited for children with significant special needs.
+- Once a referral has been accepted, travel to India approximately 7-12 months after referral acceptance.
+This timeline may be expedited for children with significant special needs.
 Parents may have the opportunity to foster after NOC, with approval from the orphanage.

 - Return home to the United States with your child.
-Your child automatically becomes a U.S. citizenship upon entering the United States.
+Your child automatically becomes a U.S. citizen upon entering the United States.

 - Send a copy of your child’s Certificate of Citizenship to Barker once received.

 Your social worker will guide and support you through this important time.
-Your social worker will visit with you within the first month, during the third, sixth, ninth, fifteenth, and twenty-first months after you return from India.
+Your social worker will visit with you within the first month, during the third, sixth, ninth, twelfth, eighteenth, and twenty-fourth months after you return from India.